 From 1992 to 1995, Mike Alstott was the poster boy for Purdue football.
-The bruising fullback from Joliet, Ill., enjoyed a stellar career despite playing on just one winning team.
-He is one of the most-decorated and most-accomplished players ever to don the Boilermaker old gold and black.
+The bruising fullback from Joliet, Illinois, enjoyed a stellar career, becoming one of the most-decorated and most-accomplished players ever to don the old gold and black.

 - He was voted team Most Valuable Player three times, making him the only player to achieve the distinction more than twice.

 - He holds school record for rushing yards in a season (1,436 in 1995) and career (3,635) and most 100-yard rushing games in a season (9 in 1995) and career (16).

 - He is the only player in school history to have more than 2,500 career rushing yards and 1,000 career receiving yards.

 - He was voted the Purdue Male Athlete of the Year for the 1995-96 school year.